chevereto/v3-docs/README.md

 # Introduction

+> This is the documentation for both Chevereto V3 and Chevereto-Free

-Welcome to the Chevereto documentation.
-Here you will find all the resources that you need to know to get into the system.
-This documentation always refers to the last version so to use this documentation properly make sure you have your website updated.
+Here you will find all the (known) resources that you need to know to get into the system.
+This documentation covers V3 and any user is welcome to collaborate improving this documentation.

-## Localized translations
+## Localized Translations

-You can also browse a [Chinese version](https://ch.cndrew.cn/) of this documentation (thanks to [](https://cndrew.cn/)Uncle_drew).
+You can also browse a [Chinese version](https://ch.cndrew.cn/) of this documentation (thanks to [Uncle_drew](https://cndrew.cn/)).

-## Our philosophy
+## Our Philosophy

 Chevereto is an application which allows you to setup your own image sharing website.
 Our goal is to allow anyone to self-host their own image sharing service.
 We believe in build a real alternative for those who want a customized white-label image sharing service.

-## Help and support
+## Help and Support

 If you need help with something don't hesitate to ask for [support](https://chevereto.com/support).